 1. Make Payment Terms Clear Up Front

 Late payments don’t always happen because of negligence or ill-intent.
 Often, the reason customers don’t pay their bills on time comes down to simple confusion over payment terms.
 Create a clear contract and ensure the customer understands the payment schedule especially if your pricing plan is quarterly or service-based.
-This will help circumvent any misunderstanding and make the collections process easier.
+This will help circumvent any misunderstanding and make the payment resolution process easier.

 2. Clearly State Goods and Services